|

 This repository contains Python scripts useful for plotting and aggregating data from multiple CSV files.

-You can find them under scripts/plot_scripts
+You can find them under scripts/plot_scripts.

-and should be run on your laptop once you have copied there the experiment results from the embedded platform.
+Note that these scripts require Python3 and should be run on your laptop once you have copied there the experiment results from the embedded platform.

 There are two different types of CSV currently produced by our experiments.
 For this reason we have two different scripts to plot them.